Share the post "Your Guide to the Best Snorkelling in the World"

 With bright sunshine, crystalline waters and vivacious coral reefs, snorkelling in Mexico is an experience of a lifetime.
 In particular, the island of Cozumel just off the coast of the Yucatan Peninsula is a must-see for snorkelling.
 Thanks to its location in the Caribbean Sea, Cozumel is home to hundreds of tropical marine species.
 Prepare yourself to witness a wide range of colourful fish, vibrant corals and other kinds of exotic flora and fauna!
 On a typical snorkel, you can catch a glimpse of sea turtles, seahorses and even manatees.

-Most of the best locations are on the west coast such as Palancar, Columbia Reef and The Money Bar.
+Most of the best locations are on the West Coast such as Palancar, Columbia Reef and The Money Bar.
 Rent a boat in Cozumel to navigate around all the areas at your own leisure!
-The best time to visit Cozumel is December through April as this is the dry season in Mexico and the water is at its calmest.
+The best time to visit Cozumel is December through April, as this is the dry season in Mexico and the water is at its calmest.
 Please keep in mind that the currents on the east side of the island are much stronger and can be dangerous, so we do not advise snorkelling here.

 Insider tip: While luxurious white sandy beaches are ideal for sunbathing, head to the rocky shores for the best snorkelling in the world!
 This being said, you might want to pack some snorkelling booties and a wetsuit to protect yourself from any damage.